Dialectical Behavior Therapy (DBT) for Addiction: Definition, Application, Techniques, and Worksheets

 What are the Key Techniques in Dialectical Behavior Therapy?

-Dialectical Behavior Therapy (DBT) incorporates four technique modules: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
-They are designed to help individuals manage their emotions, tolerate distress, and improve their interpersonal effectiveness.
+The key techniques in Dialectical Behavior Therapy (DBT) include four modules: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
+These modules help individuals manage emotions, tolerate distress, and improve interpersonal effectiveness.

 1. Mindfulness in DBT